 The best way to fix a fractured tooth while maintaining its functionality is by performing a root canal.
 A root canal is done by anesthetizing the dog and entering the tooth’s root, removing the infected pulp and cleaning out the empty cavity.
 The tooth is then filled with an antibacterial substance to prevent further infection, and a hard layer of the same white tooth composite restorative material used in human fillings is placed on the tooth as a protective outer layer.

 Why not just remove the broken tooth?

 There is also the option for complete extraction of a broken tooth.
 While this is often cheaper and quicker, extracting the tooth will remove all function that tooth provides and cause more pain and trauma than a root canal.
-However every dog and every tooth are different, so it is important to discuss with your vet which is the best choice for your dog!
+However, every dog and every tooth are different, so it is important to discuss with your veterinarian which is the best choice for your dog!

 What should I do if I think my dog has a broken tooth?